AdobeDocs/experience-manager-document-security.en/help/using/using-aem-document-security-extension.md

 Document Security Extension for Microsoft&reg; Office supports the inclusion of dynamic text-based watermarks in policy-protected documents.
 A dynamic watermark can include information that may change, such as the date, time, user name, or name of the policy.
 If a user prints a policy-protected file, and that file contains a dynamic watermark and the permission to print, the watermark appears in the output.

-Document Security Extension does not support rich watermark features such as PDF-based watermarks, multiple elements in a watermark, text formatting options, and page range.
+Document Security Extension does not support rich watermark features.
+Rich watermark features include such things as PDF-based watermarks, multiple elements in a watermark, and text formatting options.
+They also include page range.

 You create a dynamic watermark using the Document Security web pages.
-For more information about creating and including dynamic watermarks in a policy protected document, see [Document Security End User Help](https://www.adobe.com/go/learn_lc_euRightsMgmt_11).
+For more information, see [Document Security End User Help](https://www.adobe.com/go/learn_lc_euRightsMgmt_11).

 Document Security Extension for Microsoft&reg; Office provides support for these watermark features: